samuel-hunter/parsnip/README.md

 The [Tiny C example](./examples/tiny-c.lisp) demonstrates a stripped down version of C with no types, no preprocessing, and only an `if` control structure.
 It is meant to show a very small yet turing-complete C-family language.

-I plan to be writing a parser for [ABC notation v2.1](http://abcnotation.com/wiki/abc:standard:v2.1) after I feel reasonably finished with this project.
+I plan to be writing a parser for [ABC notation v2.1](http://abcnotation.com/wiki/abc:standard:v2.1) in the future.

 ## Parser Reference